brk-a/LearnARM/0x00-learn_asm/14-debugging_using_gdb.md

             x/10c $r1
             ~~~

-        this tells the system to examine 10 units of memory starting at the address stored in `r1` and show the contents in hexadecimal format
+        this tells the system to examine 10 units of memory starting at the address stored in `r1` and show the contents in character format

         more formats:
         1. `x/10d $r1` -->  examine 10 units of memory starting at the address stored in `r1` and show the contents in decimal format